mikebeer/fastcgi/README.md

 &var1=contents1&var2=contents2....
 you may want to use the getvar function to read a variable

-8000 is the port number and must match the port in FASTCGI.REXX after that: your APACHE DocumentRoot
+8000 is the port number and must match the port in FASTCGI.REXX or FASTCGI.REX after that: your APACHE DocumentRoot